 Helpful information for Oklahomans from wheat fields to city streets.

 With spring officially here, the start of storm season is right around the corner.
 You may not be able to prevent the springtime floods, but you can take steps to minimize the water damage to your home.
-Check out these tips, and don’t forget to contact your OKFB agent about adding flood insurance to your policy.
+Check out these tips, and don’t forget to contact your OKFB agent to discuss your options for flood protection.

 Water needs to have a designated route for it to flow away from your home.
 To make this possible, you need to ensure there is proper guttering and that the gutter is free of debris to allow water to flow.
 You should also adjust any landscaping that may force water toward your foundation.
 If flooding is significant and consistent over time, consider a French drain or pump system that actively removes water away from your home.